'We call her Mother Teresa': Johnstown native helping refugees fleeing Ukraine

 ‘Anything we can do’

 Much of the medicine Wolff has been administering to refugees was donated by F.B.
-Thomas pharmacy in Meyersdale.
+Thomas Drug Store in Meyersdale.

 Pharmacy owner Andrew Thomas and his wife, Stephanie, have known Wolff since her residency at Conemaugh hospital years ago.